 Be sure to look around and collect plenty of quotes from different suppliers.
 While some suppliers will be able to quote a cheaper price, you should be prepared to ask questions if there is a significant price difference.
 It might be the case that one retailer has quoted you for a standard ducted system, while the other has quoted you on a quieter and more efficient inverter system.

 |Medium home||$11,000 – $14,000|

 How much does ducted air conditioning cost to run?

 Ducted air conditioning will cost the average household between $250 and $500 a year in electricity costs.
 The exact cost will depend on your specific electricity provider and tariff structure.

 Below we present a rather straightforward illustration of how to calculate your air conditioner running costs, however it will realistically vary based on a myriad of factors, including the size and insulation of the premise, how long the air con is used, and of course how much you pay for electricity usage.

-Case Example Let’s take a standard household and apply the following assumptions: While the maximum output on this ducted AC is 20kW, the right sized air con won’t need to work at its full capacity in order to cool your home.
+Let’s take a standard household and apply the following assumptions: While the maximum output on this ducted AC is 20kW, the right sized air con won’t need to work at its full capacity in order to cool your home.
 There is a little guess work here, however we assume the air conditioner is only cooling intermittingly at an average capacity of about 6kW.
-Assuming a rather modest AC usage of about 80 hours per quarter, we calculate that the ducted air con system uses 480kW of electricity a quarter.
+Assuming a rather modest air con usage of about 80 hours per quarter, we calculate that the ducted air conditioning system uses 480kW of electricity a quarter.
 Given the usage rate of 24c per kWh, ducted air conditioning is adding $115.20 to the household’s electricity bill each quarter.
 This would be more than $450 a year.

 Let’s take a standard household and apply the following assumptions: